Notargg/AM/README.md

-# AM
+# ML

-Esse repositório foi feito pelo aluno Gabriel Graton nas matérias de Aprendizado de Máquina 1 e 2 ofertada no período de 2023/01 e 2024/01, respectivamente pelo professor Murilo Naldi do Departamento de Computação da UFScar.
+This repository was created by student Gabriel Graton for the Machine Learning 1 and 2 courses offered in the 2023/01 and 2024/01 terms, respectively, by Professor Murilo Naldi from the Department of Computer Science at UFSCar.

-# Resumo
+# Resume

-## AM1
+## AM1 (ML1)

-### Trabalho 1
+### Assignment 1

-- Para a realização do trabalho, o grupo optou por escolher o conjunto de dados “Personal Key Indicator of Heart Disease” do repositório de dados Kaggle.
+- For this assignment, the group chose the dataset “Personal Key Indicator of Heart Disease” from the Kaggle data repository.
-- Amostragem Aleatória com Árvore de decisão / Cross-Validation com KNN / Cross-Validation com RandomFlorest
+- Random Sampling with Decision Tree / Cross-Validation with KNN / Cross-Validation with Random Forest
-- Métricas de avaliação: Tempo / Acurácia / Sensibilidade / Especificidade / Matriz de Confusão
+- Evaluation metrics: Time / Accuracy / Sensitivity / Specificity / Confusion Matrix

-### Trabalho 2
+### Assignment 2

-- Para a realização do trabalho, o grupo optou por escolher o conjunto de dados “Personal Key Indicator of Heart Disease” do repositório de dados Kaggle.
+- For this assignment, the group chose the dataset “Personal Key Indicator of Heart Disease” from the Kaggle data repository.
-- PCA + Kmeans com 3 / Kemans com 4 / Kemans com 5
+- PCA + KMeans with 3 / KMeans with 4 / KMeans with 5
-- PCA + Aglomerativo ward complete 3 clusters / Aglomerativo ward complete 5 clusters
+- PCA + Agglomerative Ward Complete with 3 clusters / Agglomerative Ward Complete with 5 clusters
-- Silhueta + Davies-Bouldin
+- Silhouette + Davies-Bouldin

-## AM2
+## AM2 (ML2)

- ### Trabalho 1
+ ### Assignment 1

-- Para a realização do trabalho, O conjunto de dados escolhido para a pesquisa é denominado Best Books do repositório de dados Kaggle.
+- For this assignment, the dataset chosen for the research is called Best Books from the Kaggle data repository.
-- PLN - SGDClassifier OneVsRest / LogisticRegression OneVsRest / LinearSVC OneVsRest / Classifier chain com random forest / Label powerset com random forest
+- NLP - SGDClassifier OneVsRest / Logistic Regression OneVsRest / LinearSVC OneVsRest / Classifier Chain with Random Forest / Label Powerset with Random Forest
-- Silhueta + Davies-Bouldin
+- Silhouette + Davies-Bouldin

-### Trabalho 2
+### Assignment 2

-- Para a realização do trabalho, O conjunto escolhido para a pesquisa é denominado "Sign Language MNIST" do repositório de dados Kaggle.
+- For this assignment, the dataset chosen for the research is called "Sign Language MNIST" from the Kaggle data repository.
 - Convolutional Neural Network
-- LeakyReLU + ReLu
+- Leaky ReLU + ReLU
-- Silhueta + Haming Loss
+- Silhouette + Hamming Loss

-# Tecnilogias
+# Technologies

 - Google Collab
 - Google Docs